What is Prostin?

 Prostin can cause some serious side effects.
 Avoid using the medicine if you feel any adverse effects and contact your doctor immediately.
 The doctor might change the prescribed dose or medicine looking at your side effects.

 Before using Prostin talk with your doctor if you are allergic to it or any other medications.
 The product may contain some inactive ingredients which can cause some serious allergic reactions or some other problems.
-Before using Prostin talk with your doctor if you are having any medical history such as Anemia, asthma, low blood pressure, diabetes, glaucoma, heart disease, kidney disease, liver disease, infections in the vaginal area and seizure disorder.
+Before using Prostin, talk with your doctor if you have any medical history such as Anemia, asthma, low blood pressure, diabetes, glaucoma, heart disease, kidney disease, liver disease, infections in the vaginal area and seizure disorder.

 How to take Prostin?